SanirSubedi/Building-Library-Database/README.md

 Normalization is a process of organizing data or behavior to make it more standard or regular.
 In databases, it involves structuring data to reduce redundancy and improve integrity by breaking it into smaller tables with relationships

+#### In our Library Management System we followed the course structure So, we completed the relational schema first.
+The table was aleardy in 3NF after relational schema.

 ### **1NF – First Normal Form**
 - All attributes contain **atomic values**.